 Perception/Organizational Effectiveness Data Performance Target 8: Instructor observational data will show that 3 out of 6 design question behaviors are adequately demonstrated by each instructor.
-Baseline Performance for 2019-2020: Action Steps End-of-Year Mid-Year Performance Barriers Performance 1.
-During pre-observation, the principal will coach the Due to Covid-19, the instructors may have difficulty instructors on how to adequately demonstrate the demonstrating these behaviors in a virtual setting. desired behaviors.
+Baseline Performance for 2020-2021: 8/8 = 100% were rated highly effective on their annual evaluations.
+Barriers Action Steps Mid-Year Performance End-of-Year Performance Due to Covid-19, the instructors may have difficulty 1.
+During pre-observation, the principal will coach the 8/8 = 100% were rated demonstrating these behaviors in a virtual setting. instructors on how to adequately demonstrate the highly effective on their desired behaviors. annual evaluations.
 2. The instructors will pursue professional development for virtual instruction and implement strategies gained from it.